etaoins/llambda/docs/dialects.md

 Dialects
 ========

 Llambda supports three different Scheme dialects selectable using the ``--scheme-dialect`` option to the compiler.
-The entire program must be compiled with the same dialect.
+The entire program will be compiled with the same dialect.
 If no dialect is specified then the ``llambda`` dialect is used by default.

 All dialects are variations on a core shared language implementation.
 The [Scheme support documentation](scheme.md) for information on the Scheme language implemented by Llambda.